We had the most amazing week. Our expectations were very high and I was a little concerned I’d be disappointed but I need not have worried.

 Please ensure that the cottage is clean and free from dog hair before you leave.
 We regret that we will charge an additional cleaning fee of £50 if your cottage requires extra cleaning of rugs, carpets or furnishings.

 The South Cornwall beaches are very dog friendly.
 Many beaches welcome dogs all year, and others only from October to March, so do click here to check details on the individual beach.
-Please take care on the beach if your dog is eating seaweed – it can expand in the dog’s stomach and then swell up and cause a gastric blockage – our dog Bou did this, and it was a £1200 trip to the vet and surgical intervention to resolve it, which wouldn’t be the highlight of your holiday!
+Please take care on the beach if your dog is eating seaweed – it can expand in the dog’s stomach and then swell up and cause a gastric blockage – needing an expensive trip to the vet.
 Many Cornish tourist attractions such as the Eden Project and the Lost Gardens of Heligan are now dog friendly and/or have shaded parking areas for dogs.
 It is always worth checking the website of the venue, though, so you don’t end up having to leave a dog in a hot car.

 We do make a nominal charge of £25 per dog per stay, but there is no charge for assistance dogs (if you are uncertain if your dog qualifies, please see the Assistance Dogs UK website – they usually have official doggy ID!).